What Can You Expect from EMS Training? Experiences with Bodify EMS

 If you want to integrate EMS training into your routine, aim for two to three sessions per week.
 It’s important to stick with it consistently over several weeks.
 That’s how EMS can become a lasting part of your schedule.

 Lara (34) shares: “I’ve been using Bodify for a few weeks now as part of my routine.
 What I like most is that I can do the sessions at home.
 At first, I had to get used to the feeling, but after a few sessions it became familiar.
-My body responded well, and I really like the feeling after a session because I can feel my muscles have been activated.”
+The routine worked well for me, and I really like the feeling after a session because I can feel my muscles have been activated.”

 These personal insights can help others stay motivated without being tied to a fixed timeline.
 It’s also important to include complementary activities like walking, stretching, or additional workouts.
-This way, EMS training becomes not just a step toward your goals, but a lasting part of an active and healthy lifestyle.
+This way, EMS training becomes not just a step toward your goals, but a lasting part of an active daily routine.

 Create your own path with Bodify